Investing for Income

 [NC] The 10-year to 3-month Treasury yield inversion is the most reliable signal of future recession, according to researchers at the San Francisco Fed.
 Inversions of that spread have preceded each of the past seven recessions, including the 2007-2009 contraction, according to the Cleveland Fed.
 They say it’s offered only two false positives — an inversion in late 1966 and a “very flat” curve in late 1998.

 [NC] The chart below shows the yield trend in the various treasury issues.
 The 10-year Treasury bond closed at a historic low of 1.37% in July 2016 (green arrow).
 A long-term bear market in bonds appears to have started at that time.
 The yield spread shown is the difference between the 10-year and 3-month treasury rates.
 The 10-year rate dropped below the 3-month rate -- that is an inversion.
-Now the inversion has ceased as the 10-year rate is above the 3-month rate.
+This occurred again for several days in early February.

 [NC] The 10-year minus 3-month yield spread is shown below since 1996, where a negative spread indicates an inverted yield curve.
 The flattening yield curve is often a warning of a slowing economy and a potential stock market peak.
 An inverted yield curve generally forecasts a future recession.
 It has preceded all of the past seven recessions since 1970, typically by four or five quarters.